 Previously, we posted five reasons why you shouldn’t use an ESOP.
 Now, we visit five sound reasons to consider an Employee Stock Ownership Plan (ESOP) for you, your company, your shareholders and your employees.

-1. ESOPs are a tax-favored liquidity strategy that deliver fair value for shareholders.
+1. ESOPs are a tax-favored liquidity strategy that delivers fair value for shareholders.

 Entrepreneurs often have several liquidity strategies available to create shareholder liquidity.
 ESOPs generally acquire company stock for fair market value, generally about at the same level as a private equity buyer.
 Moreover, a shareholder selling stock to an ESOP sponsored by a C corporation may be able to defer capital gains tax on the sale indefinitely under Section 1042 of the Internal Revenue Code.
 The ESOP company can also use tax-deductible dollars to fund shareholder liquidity.
 The result is a tax-favored sale at fair market value.